wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-flywheel.rst

 In this particular example, for a setpoint of 300, values of :math:`K_p = 0.1`, :math:`K_i = 0.0`, and :math:`K_d = 0.0` will produce somewhat reasonable results.
 Since this control strategy is not very good, it will not work well for all setpoints.
 You can attempt to improve this behavior by incorporating some :math:`K_i`, but it is very difficult to achieve good behavior across a wide range of setpoints.

 Because a non-zero amount of :term:`control effort` is required to keep the flywheel spinning, even when the :term:`output` and :term:`setpoint` are equal, this feedback-only strategy is flawed.
+In order to optimally control a flywheel, a combined feedforward-feedback strategy is needed.

 Combined Feedforward and Feedback Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: Bang-bang control can be combined with feedforward control much in the way PID control can - for the sake of brevity we do not include a combined feedforward-bang-bang simulation.

 Tuning with only feedback can produce reasonable results in cases where no :term:`control effort` is required to keep the :term:`output` at the :term:`setpoint`.
 This may work for mechanisms like turrets, or swerve drive steering.
-However, as seen above, it does not work well for a flyhweel.
+However, as seen above, it does not work well for a flyhweel, where the back-EMF and friction both act to slow the motor even when it is sustaining motion at the setpoint.
 To control this system, we need to combine the PID controller with a feedforward controller.

 Tuning the combined flywheel controller is simple - we first tune the feedforward controller following the same procedure as in the feedforward-only section, and then we tune the PID controller following the same procedure as in the feedback-only section.
+Notice that PID portion of the controller is *much* easier to tune "on top of" an accurate feedforward.

 .. raw:: html